BenayounP/AndroidMovieDataBase/README.md

 #### 29/08/22
 Included Coil (so we can display movie posters) in few lines and....what?
 10 minutes? 😯.
 And fought with colors for 1 hour...🤷

+#### 30/08/22
+What have I done?
+I wasn't satisfied by the way I processed the TMDB APi response.
+It was the movie list if ok and an empty list if not.
+Now I have a complex system of sealed class to  process success or failure and trace the reason (no internet, exception etc...).